 After reviewing various features and comparing all the NTSA and FAA-approved car seats, Cosco Apt 50 emerged as the overall best travel car seat for 2-year-olds and toddlers.

-What kind of travel car seat is ideal for a 2-year-old to use?
+What is the best travel car seat for a 2-year-old to use?

 Aside from the compactness, lightweight and portability features, the most suitable travel car seat for kids at age 2 is convertible car seats because they allow kids to ride in the rear-facing and forward-facing mode and with more years of use.